Witiko/doctoral-thesis/main.md

 \label{cha:state-of-the-art}

-Despite the lack of attention math information retrieval has historically received compared to information retrieval, a substantial amount of research has been conducted since the first workshop in 2008.
+Despite the lack of attention math information retrieval has historically received compared to information retrieval more generally, a substantial amount of research has been conducted since the first workshop in 2008.

 ⇈ In this chapter, I'll describe the state of the art in math information
 retrieval: